vasba/genai-bootcamp-2025/opea-comps/Readme.md

+# Introduction

+Tried to use Github Copilot Agent with cloned OPEA GenAIExamples and based on them generated the code to fullfill the scenario in Readme.md.

+However it did not work well so I played with the examples to get a better picture of the OPEA and created the content manually usinc pieces from the examples.

 # Use Case

 Imagine this is an app used by an English speaking domain expert to communicate with a Romanian that does not know English or viceversa.
 The Expert is asked a question in Romanian and he/she will use RAG to answer the question and translation service to reply in Romanian.